ParvezMia/laravel-passwordless-auth/README.md

 -   Tokens are stored securely in the database with a unique constraint
 -   The package uses Laravel's built-in CSRF protection

-## Advanced Usage

-### Custom User Provider

-If you need to use a custom user provider, you can modify the `user_model` option in the configuration file.

-### Custom Email Templates

-You can create your own email templates by publishing the views and modifying the email template files.

-### Integration with Existing Authentication

-This package can be used alongside Laravel's traditional authentication system, providing users with multiple login options.

-### Handling Failed Login Attempts

-The package automatically handles failed login attempts by:

-1. Validating the email exists in the users table
-2. Checking if the token has expired
-3. Providing appropriate error messages to the user

-### Customizing Token Generation

-If you need to customize how tokens are generated, you can publish the models and modify the `LoginToken` model.

-## API Reference

-### LoginToken Model

-The `LoginToken` model provides the following methods:

--   `generateFor($userId)`: Generates a new token for the specified user
--   `hasExpired()`: Checks if the token has expired
--   `user()`: Relationship to the user model

-### PasswordlessLoginController

-The controller provides the following methods:

--   `showLoginForm()`: Displays the login form
--   `sendLoginLink(Request $request)`: Processes the login request and sends the link
--   `verifyToken(Request $request, $token)`: Verifies the token and logs the user in
--   `logout(Request $request)`: Logs the user out

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.